 For the items that have become covered in lint that is not their own, use the steps below.
 If your lint is caused by paper, such as from a receipt in your pocket, use the guide How to Remove Washed Paper from Laundry.

 - Lint roller or tape, lint brush and/or fabric shaver

 - Start by taking each piece and giving it a good shake.
 This will shake loose some of the lint.

-- The best way to remove the lint is by running it back through the washing machine and allowing the agitation of the water to do some of the work for you.
+- The best way to remove the lint that has transferred to other items is by running them back through the washing machine and allowing the agitation of the water to do some of the work for you.
 Fill the machine with cold water and return the other pieces of laundry inside.
 Do NOT put the shedding garment back in with this load.

 - Do NOT add laundry detergent.

 - Once finished, dry as normal, either line drying or machine drying.
 If the pieces can be machine dried, the dryer will remove additional lint.